How Much Should You Really Spend on Marketing Per Day?

 Marketing Spend

-- Toggle Monthly or Yearly, then enter your total spend across every channel — the field starts completely blank, and nothing calculates until you type a real number
+- Toggle Monthly or Yearly, then enter your total spend across every channel.
+The field starts completely blank, and nothing calculates until you type a real number

 Your Business Volume

-- Working Days Per Week × Weeks Worked Per Year sets your working days; Jobs Per Year × Typical Area Per Job sets your annual area — defaults are 5 days, 52 weeks, 60 jobs, and 80 ft² per job
+- Working Days Per Week × Weeks Worked Per Year sets your working days; Jobs Per Year × Typical Area Per Job sets your annual area.
+Defaults are 5 days, 52 weeks, 60 jobs, and 80 ft² per job

 Add to Your Pricing

-- Per Working Day, Per Job, and Per ft² (or m²) are three different ways to bake the same spend into a quote — use whichever matches how you actually price a job
+- Per Working Day, Per Job, and Per ft² (or m²) are three different ways to bake the same spend into a quote.
+Use whichever matches how you actually price a job

 Apply to Profile & Copy Summary

-- Apply to Profile pushes all three allocations into your Pro Business Profile at once; Copy Summary only grabs Per Year, Per Month, Per Working Day, and Per Working Week — not Per Job or Per Area
+- Apply to Profile pushes all three allocations into your Pro Business Profile at once; Copy Summary only grabs Per Year, Per Month, Per Working Day, and Per Working Week, not Per Job or Per Area

 Worked example

 A solo contractor spending $2,000/month on marketing, working 5 days a week for 52 weeks a year (260 working days), landing 60 jobs a year averaging 80 ft² each (4,800 ft² of annual area), gets: $92.31 per working day, $400.00 per job, and $5.00 per ft².
-The same $24,000 yearly spend also breaks down to $461.54 per week and $2,000.00 per month — four different views of the exact same number, so you can add whichever one matches how you actually quote.
+The same $24,000 yearly spend also breaks down to $461.54 per week and $2,000.00 per month.
+Those are four different views of the exact same number, so you can add whichever one matches how you actually quote.

 Turn your own spend into a per-day rate